 As a graphic designer, I’m completely in love with all those lovely handwritten scripts and calligraphy fonts you see all over the Internet these days.
 Chalk art, flourishes, modern scripts – the trend is fierce, and I’m diggin’ it!

 WHAT YOU GET: In the download, you will get a folder that contains one set of high-resolution (print-friendly) transparent PNG images – each word is a file and is on a transparent background.
 You also get a folder of web-resolution images, which you can use on your websites.
-I’ve also included a Photoshop document that looks like the image you see above.
-If you have Photoshop, you can change the color of the images or integrate them into your own media piece.
+I’ve also included a Photoshop document that looks like the image above.
+If you have Photoshop, you can change the color of the images or integrate them into your media piece.

 This work is licensed under a Creative Commons Attribution 4.0 International License.